Titus II Mar Thoma: Palakunnathu Family

-In the 17th century, a member of the Panamkuzhy family (a branch of the Pakalomattam family), came and settled in Kozhencherry on the banks of river Pampa.
+In the 17th century, Kuruvilla a member of the Panamkuzhy family (a branch of the Pakalomattam family), came and settled in Kozhencherry on the banks of river Pampa.
 Later they moved to Maramon, and lived at Chackkalyil, on the other side of the river.

-The second son in that family, Mathen moved to a nearby house at Palakunnathu.
+Mathen, the second son of Kuruvilla, moved to a nearby house at Palakunnathu.
 He had six sons and a daughter.
 The daughter was married to Mallapally Pavoothikunnel family and the first four sons moved to Themoottil, Neduvelil (Kozhenchery), Periyilel and Punamadom (Othera).
-The fifth son was a hermit priest (sanyasi achen).
-As was the custom, the youngest son Mathew lived at Palakunnathu family house.
-(This house still exists).
-Abraham Malpan, leader of reformation in Malankara church was the second son of Mathew.
-Thomas Mar Athanasius Metropolitan and Titus I Mar Thoma Metropolitan (Marthoma Metropolitan I) were the sons of Abraham Malpan.
+The fifth son was a celibate hermit priest (Palakunnathu Thomas Malpan).
+As was the custom, the youngest son Mathew (grandfather of Dethos) lived at Palakunnathu family house, which still exists.

-A number of other Malankara Mar Thoma Syrian Church leaders were also born in this family.
-Mathews Mar Athanasius Metropolitan and Titus I Mar Thoma Metropolitan (Marthoma Metropolitan I) were from this family.
-The present head of the Malankara Mar Thoma Syrian Church, Dr. Joseph Mar Thoma Metropolitan (Marthoma Metropolitan VII), is also from this family.